Mesocyclone: Mesoscale convective vortex

 A mesoscale convective vortex (MCV), also known as a mesoscale vorticity center or Neddy eddy, is a mesocyclone within a mesoscale convective system (MCS) that pulls winds into a circling pattern, or vortex, at the mid levels of the troposphere and is normally associated with anticyclonic outflow aloft, with a region of aeronautically troublesome wind shear between the upper and lower air.
 With a core only 30 to 60 mi wide and 1 to 3 mi deep, an MCV is often overlooked in standard weather maps.
 MCVs can persist for up to two days after its parent mesoscale convective system has dissipated.

 The orphaned MCV can become the seed of the next thunderstorm outbreak.
 An MCV that moves into tropical waters, such as the Gulf of Mexico, can serve as the nucleus for a tropical cyclone.
+An example of this was Hurricane Barry in 2019.
 MCVs can produce very large wind storms; sometimes winds can reach over 100 mph.
 The May 2009 Southern Midwest Derecho was an extreme progressive derecho and mesoscale convective vortex event that struck southeastern Kansas, southern Missouri, and southwestern Illinois on 8 May 2009.